YomnaElmousalami/legalduel-1b-ai-studio_btt/README.md

 Hello, thank you so much for coming across our page.
 If you would like to contribute to this project, you can follow the instructions provided by this link: [Contribution](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).

-If you want to contribute to the project, contact the repo owner: username: tiffanyfu7
+Before contributing, contact the repo owner: username: tiffanyfu7

 # License
 If you would like to modify the code please follow the Apache License 2.0: [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)